frimicc/tip-calculator/README.md

 - [x] Tip and total auto-update as you type.
 - [x] Close button for quickly starting over.
 - [x] Changed to decimal keyboard for entering decimal points.
+- [x] When default tip is changed it also changes current tip.

 ## Video Walkthrough